Autumn Syria Tour

 - Drive onto Maaloula, a small Christian town that was almost completely decimated by ISIS in 2014.
 It’s one of the most scenic villages in Syria and is the only place in the world where Aramaic; the language spoken by Christ is still used as a living language

-- We’ll visit a Catholic church which was destroyed but has already been largely rebuilt.
+- We’ll visit a Catholic church which was destroyed but has already been rebuilt.

-- Krak Des Chevaliers – “The most wholly admirable castle in the world.” – According to Lawrence of Arabia.
+- Continue driving to Krak Des Chevaliers – “The most wholly admirable castle in the world.” – According to Lawrence of Arabia – and one of the most important preserved medieval crusader castles in the world.

 - Early departure to Palmyra.

-- Full day visit to the destroyed city.
+- Full day visit to the ancient and partially destroyed city.
 See the Arch of Triumph, the Great Colonnade, the Theatre, the Agora and the Tombs.

 - End of Syria tour.